Office of High Sheriff

 ‘WHEREAS HER MAJESTY was this day pleased, by and with the advice of HER PRIVY COUNCIL, to nominate you for, and appoint you to be HIGH SHERIFF of the COUNTY OF…during HER MAJESTY’S PLEASURE: These are therefore to require you to take the Custody and Charge of the said COUNTY, and duly to perform the duties of HIGH SHERIFF thereof during HER MAJESTY’S PLEASURE, whereof you are duly to answer according to law.’

 The High Sheriff usually takes their 12-month appointment in April of each year with the making of a sworn declaration in terms set out by the Sheriffs Act 1887 before a High Court Judge.
-In 2020 however, many High Sheriff’s had to embrace modern technology to complete their declarations while following the lockdown protocols during the Covid-19 health crisis.
+In 2020 and 2021 however, many High Sheriff’s had to embrace modern technology to complete their declarations while following the lockdown protocols during the Covid-19 health crisis.

 High Sheriff Sword, Dress & Badge